jamd315/ChordEvents/README.md

 Uses ``colorama`` to make pretty logs, should install automatically.
 Uses ``python-rtmidi`` for the backend by default.
 See [the python-rtmidi installation requirements](https://spotlightkid.github.io/python-rtmidi/installation.html#requirements)

-After reqirements have been satisfied
+After requirements have been satisfied
 ```pip install MIDIEvents```

 ##### Installing on Debian based Linux